 The City adopts a budget annually for General Fund, Special Revenue Funds, except for the Storm Drain Deposits Fund, and Debt Service Fund that is effective July 1 for the ensuing fiscal year.
 From the effective date of the budget, which is adopted and controlled at the fund level, the amounts stated therein as proposed expenditures become appropriations to the various City departments.
 The City Council may amend the budget during the fiscal year.
 The City Manager is authorized to transfer budgeted amount between departments and line items within any fund to achieve a balanced budget; however, any revisions which alter the total expenditures of any fund must be approved by the City Council.
-Transfers between funds must be approved by the City Council and the City Manager, except for capital improvement projects and open purchase order commitments for which appropriations endure until the project or obligation is completed.
+Transfers between funds must be approved by the City Council.
+All appropriations lapse at year-end unless otherwise authorized by the City Council and the City Manager, except for capital improvement projects and open purchase order commitments for which appropriations endure until the project or obligation is completed.